 21st Century Scorpios are proud of their emblem, the Scorpion.
 Never mind the ‘phoenix’ or ‘dove’ aspects, whatever: Scorpions are where it is at.
 These desert creatures are able to control their metabolism, custom-blend their venom, and stay submerged underwater without stress for over 24 hours.
 They have a fluorescent component in their exoskeleton (think armor) which means they glow neon under ultraviolet lights or Full Moon rays.

 The Scorpion species is 300 million years old and was probably the oldest land-dwelling creature.
 In awe of their survival skills and magical traits, the ancient world revered them.
-Sacred scorpions were kept at the temple of Ishtar and Serket, above, was the Ancient Egyptian Scorpion goddess.
+Sacred scorpions were kept at the temple of Ishtar and Serket, below, was the Ancient Egyptian Scorpion goddess.
 Her disciples were healers, specializing in bone-setting, antidotes to poison, and curse removal.

 “I’m basically a witch,” says New Zealand musician Lorde, sporting a skeleton necklace and citing Bowie as a spirit guide.